 It’s helpful to have a long-term view of your fleet electrification plans and an understanding of how you’ll phase in your charging plan over time, even if you don’t install all the infrastructure at once.
 “The best way to do planning is to begin with the end in mind: that ideally means a 10-year projection for a high-level vehicle procurement schedule,” explains Tyler Seed, business development manager at PowerOn, Ontario Power Generation’s fleet electrification consultancy.

-“Even if your electrification schedule is going to change, that helps you plan at the facility level.
+“Even if your electrification schedule is going to change you can plan at the facility level.
 You don’t need to install all the chargers at once, but you want to have an idea of what the phases will look like.”

 — Tyler Seed, business development manager at PowerOn